What is a Dental X-Ray?

 Why do International patients visit Malta?

 Malta has a history of offering high quality medical services for patients.
 The Knights of Malta also called the Knights Hospitaller established hospitals in Jerusalem and other parts of Europe, including Malta, to care for the sick and ailing.
 Today, Malta has well-equipped hospitals and private clinics that offer high quality healthcare services at affordable prices for overseas patients.
 All staff and doctors speak at Maltese hospitals and clinics English.

 All Maltese islands are served by the Malta International Airport.

 What are the visa requirements for patients travelling for medical treatments to Malta?

 There is no specific visa for patients travelling for medical treatments to Malta.
 Patients can get short stay visas to travel for treatments to Malta.
 Details on how to obtain a short stay visa to Malta are available at the website: https://identitymalta.com/visa-types-validity/

 We have all the information you need about public and private dental clinics that provide dental x-ray in Malta.
 Compare all the dentists and contact the dental x-ray clinic in Malta that's right for you.

-Dental X-Ray prices from €20 - Enquire for a fast quote.
-Free consultation.
-Choose from 14 Dental X-Ray Clinics in Malta with 346 verified patient reviews ★ find the best one for you.
-Customer Service Award Winners 2018.
+Dental X-Ray prices from €20 - Enquire for a fast quote ★ Choose from 13 Dental X-Ray Clinics in Malta with 340 verified patient reviews.